Kip McKean

-Early life and family
+Personal life and education

-McKean was born in Indianapolis, Indiana.
-He married Havana-born Elena Garcia-Bengochea on December 11, 1976.
-Bengochea is a Women's Ministry Leader in the City of Angels International Christian Church.
-They have three children.

-Early work

-McKean was baptized in 1972 while a freshman at the University of Florida in Gainesville.
-His mentor, Charles H. "Chuck" Lucas, was the evangelist of the 14th Street Church of Christ at the time.

-In 1976, McKean was hired as campus minister for the Heritage Chapel Church of Christ, located at Eastern Illinois University in Charleston, Illinois.
+McKean's father was a rear admiral in the US Navy.

+McKean has a brother and a sister.
+He is married and has three children.

+Kip baptized his brother, Randy, in 1973.
+Randy then served as an Evangelist in what became the denomination Kip founded, the International Churches of Christ.
+He served as an Evangelist until his retirement.

+McKean graduated from the University of Florida in 1975 with a degree in speech and communications.
+He later attended Eastern Baptist Theological Seminary, but left over disputes with university academics about their liberal views on the Bible.
+He also faced criticism from other ministers for his own strict personal style.
+McKean also attended the Harding Graduate School of Religion for two years but never received a master's degree.

+McKean's negative academic experience, combined with his success as an evangelist, convinced him that seminary education was not effective at training evangelists.
+Instead he developed a mentoring "discipleship" approach modeled on the Apostle Paul's mentoring of Timothy and Titus as well as McKean's own earlier mentoring by pastor Chuck Lucas who started the Crossroads Movement in Gainesville, Florida.

 Lexington Church of Christ

 McKean moved to the Boston area in 1979 and began working in the Lexington Church of Christ.
 He asked them to "redefine their commitment to Christ," and introduced the use of discipling partners.
 The congregation grew rapidly, and was renamed the Boston Church of Christ.

-The International Churches of Christ
+International Churches of Christ

 In the mid-1980s, McKean became leader of both Boston and Crossroads Movements, eventually splitting from mainstream Churches of Christ, to become the International Church of Christ (ICOC).

 The movement was first recognized as an independent religious group in 1992 when John Vaughn, a church growth specialist at Fuller Theological Seminary, listed them as a separate entity.
 Time magazine ran a full-page story on the movement in 1992 calling them "one of the world's fastest-growing and most innovative bands of Bible thumpers" that had grown into "a global empire of 103 congregations from California to Cairo with total Sunday attendance of 50,000", and which also raised concerns about authoritarian leadership, pressure placed on members, and whether the group should be considered a cult.

 A formal break was made from the mainline Churches of Christ in 1993 when the movement organized under the name "International Churches of Christ."
 This new designation formalized a division that was already in existence between those involved with the Crossroads/Boston Movement and "mainline" Churches of Christ.

 In 1990, the McKeans moved to Los Angeles to lead the Los Angeles International Church of Christ, where they presided through the 1990s.